ashdavies/talks/2023/07/06/beyond-the-mockery.md

 <!--
 Use Case: Verifying functions without a return type
 Solution: Verify domain state, or use a fake.

-Forces interface segregation
-Alternatives to mocking?

-In-Memory implementations (also good for production) Fakes, Stubs, Concretions

-Fake, concrete implementation of interface, written with the production code, provides better documentation, insight, into the purpose of behaviour.

-Oxford vs Chicago school of testing
 -->

 # Beyond the Mockery